ibm-cloud-architecture/denim-compute/book/docs/usecase/bai-scenario-walkthrough.md

 Scrolling down the page we can see some variations in types of visualization and the aggregated data that is displayed on them to highlight certain trends such as the influence of the `Weather Condition` on the estimate value of the claim.
 We also have a chart for tracking at what lifecycle stage various in-flight claims are (`Active Claims by Age and Status`).
 ![](images/bai-scenario-walkthrough-bai4.png)

-As the `Active Claims by Age and Status` X-axis legend is hard to see with the restricted space you can maximise that visualization (from the contextual menu on it) to see it in more detail.
+As the `Active Claims by Age and Status` X-axis legend is hard to see with the restricted space you can maximize that visualization (from the contextual menu on it) to see it in more detail.
 ![](images/bai-scenario-walkthrough-bai4-1.png)

 You can also use the contextual menu to inspect the underlying data for a visualization and even export it out in CSV format.